stanmaz/BBOalert/README.md

 ### Version 3.0

 - options selector added (see 'Options selector' section)
-- manual alert are recorded in the cache
+- manual alerts are recorded in the cache
-- the data is kept in the clipboard until overwritten by 'Export'
+- the whole data is kept in the clipboard until overwritten by 'Export'